Search Our Website:

 • Won a complete victory for a natural gas pipeline condemnor after a 3-day jury trial in an eminent domain matter in Washington County, and after the landowners took an appeal to the Commonwealth Court, succeeded in having the trial court’s verdict affirmed.

-• Won a complete award in favor of a real estate management company in an arbitration proceeding to recover costs of construction repairs to common areas.
+• Won a complete award in favor of a real estate management company in AAA arbitration to recover costs of construction repairs.

-• Won summary judgment for a natural gas pipeline company in a case heard in the United States District Court for the Middle District of Pennsylvania, where the plaintiff had claimed that a gas storage field operated by Dominion was impeding his ability to lease his property and make a large amount of money accessing the Marcellus formations under the property.
-Plaintiff originally filed a 13-count complaint but following a motion to dismiss and oral argument, the complaint was reduced to one count alleging a de facto taking under the Pennsylvania Eminent Domain Code.
+• Won summary judgment for an energy company in United States District Court for the Middle District of Pennsylvania.
+Plaintiff originally filed a 13-count complaint, but following a motion to dismiss and oral argument, the complaint was reduced to one count alleging a de facto taking under the Eminent Domain Code.
 After discovery, summary judgment fully resolved the matter in the client’s favor.

 • Won an appeal in the Commonwealth Court on behalf of a municipality for ordinance violations by a landowner after earning a judgment against the landowner in the Court of Common Pleas of Allegheny County.